Lexi Missimo

-Alexis Danielle Missimo (born January 30, 2003) is an American professional soccer player who plays as a midfielder for USL Super League club Dallas Trinity.
-She played college soccer for the Texas Longhorns, for which she is the all-time top scorer.
-She was named the TopDrawerSoccer National Player of the Year in 2023.
+Alexis Danielle Missimo (born January 30, 2003) is an American professional soccer player who plays as a midfielder for Première Ligue club Les Marseillaises, on loan from Dallas Trinity FC.
+She played college soccer for the Texas Longhorns, setting the program scoring record and winning TopDrawerSoccer National Player of the Year in 2023.
+She was ranked by TopDrawerSoccer as the number-one recruit in her class.
+She represented the United States at the youth international level.

 Early life

 Missimo played youth soccer for Solar SC of Dallas, Texas, beginning at age five.
 She helped win the USYS national under-13 championship in 2016 and reached the ECNL under-15 national championship game the next year.
 Between 2017 and 2019, Missimo scored 100 goals in 62 games in the Girls' Development Academy.
 Playing up four age groups in 2017–18, she led the Solar under-18/19 team in goals and helped them reach the national championship game, receiving conference Best XI recognition.
 She led Solar to win the national under-16/17 championship in 2019, receiving the Golden Boot as the playoffs' top scorer with 11 goals and being named the region's player of the year.
 She was a two-time United Soccer Coaches All-American (2018–2019) at the youth level.
 Goal.com named Missimo as a NXGN under-20 Wonderkid in both 2021 and 2022.
 They ranked her fourth in their global list both years.

 Playing for Solar in the U.S. Soccer Development Academy from 2018-20, she scored 100 goals and assisted on 153.
 She was one of only two players in history of the league to score 100 career goals.

 In August and November 2019, Missimo trained with England's Manchester City Women’s Football Club.

 TopDrawer Soccer's 2021 IMG Academy Top 150 rankings from the Fall of 2018 to the Fall of 2021 rated Missimo as the No. 1 overall player and midfielder in the United States.